vmware-archive/webcommander/README.md

 WebCommander wraps scripts into web services so that those scripts could be easily consumed by remote users or other programs.
 Each script becomes a command that could be triggered by HTTP request.
 The command output is XML with browser side transforming (XSLT) which is friendly to both programs and human users at the same time.

+If you prefer JSON instead of XML, please pull code from Walnut branch where both command definition and output are JSON.

 WebCommander also provides 2 methods (workflow and poker) to run multiple commands together to fulfill more complex automation tasks.